Probing cosmic strings via gravitational-wave lensing: The transmission factor

-Suppose that the string (referred to as the ``lens'') is positioned very close to the line of sight between the source of GW and the detector.
+Suppose that the string (referred to as the ``lens'') is positioned very close to the line of sight between the source of the GW and the detector.
 For simplicity, we assume that the distance $d_{LS}$ between the GW source and the string is much longer than $d_L$ -- the distance between the string and the detector.
 In this case the incident wave is just a plane wave and the reduced distance $\mathcal{D}\approx d_L$.
 Additionally, the string is considered to be orthogonal to the line of sight.
 This assumption does not preclude the application of our analysis to the possibility of inclination.

-Consider the spacetime metric for a static cylindrically symmetric cosmic string lying along the $z$-axis \cite{vilenkin81,vilenkin84,gott85}
+Consider the spacetime metric for a static cylindrically symmetric cosmic string lying along the $z$ axis \cite{vilenkin81,vilenkin84,gott85}

 where $\mu_G$ is the string tension.
 The topology of this space is nontrivial in the sense that it is locally flat everywhere except at the origin where the curvature has a singularity.
-This singularity is precisely the reason why null-geodesics are all deflected by the same angle,
+This singularity is precisely the reason why null geodesics are all deflected by the same angle,

 determined by the string tension \cite{vilenkin81,vilenkin84} [see Fig.~\ref{fig:geom}(a)].
 Since geodesics passing on opposite sides of the string eventually cross, one should expect interference and diffraction effects.
 With a new angular coordinate $\theta=(1- 4\mu_G) \phi$, the metric \eqref{eq:metric-phi} takes a Minkowskian form